Cybersecurity Predictions for 2022

 Beware of modern ransomware

-Perhaps one of the most covered security issues of 2021, ransomware wreaked havoc across businesses of all sizes.
-Enterprises were targeted for lucrative payouts, while small and medium-sized businesses (SMBs) were exploited by ransomware as a service (RaaS) groups.
+In 2021, we witnessed enterprises being targeted for lucrative payouts, while small and medium-sized businesses (SMBs) were exploited by ransomware as a service (RaaS) groups.

 Unfortunately, ransomware will continue to evolve and remain prevalent.
-We predict two trends emerging: (1) modern ransomware will become increasingly targeted and prominent and (2) ransomware operators will use more complex extortion tactics such as exfiltrating data to weaponize it.
+We predict two trends emerging: (1) modern ransomware will become increasingly targeted and prominent, mimicking traditional nation state APT attacks and (2) ransomware operators will use more complex extortion tactics such as exfiltrating data to weaponize it.

 Commonly used attack vectors like VPNs, spear-phishing emails, and exposed RDP ports will remain in play, but we predict the cloud will become a bigger target as more companies continue to migrate their data.
 Specifically, cloud and data center workloads will be the main playground for ransomware actors, due to an increased attack surface from less-secure homeworking environments.